LeqiXu/JointPRS/README.md

 [![DOI](https://zenodo.org/badge/698658371.svg)](https://doi.org/10.5281/zenodo.15060557)
 # JointPRS
-JointPRS is a multi-population PRS model that only requires GWAS summary statistics and an LD reference panel from multiple populations.
+JointPRS is a multi-population PRS model that only requires GWAS summary statistics and LD reference panels from multiple populations.
 When individual-level tuning data is available, it adopts a data-adaptive approach combining meta-analysis and tuning strategies.
 This framework is described in detail in:

 - **Xu, L., Zhou, G., Jiang, W., Zhang, H., Dong, Y., Guan, L., & Zhao, H. (2025).
 JointPRS: A data-adaptive framework for multi-population genetic risk prediction incorporating genetic correlation.
 Nature Communications, 16(1), 3841.**